 What do we see?
 A virtually identical estimate of 0.05 for the random effects model.
 Tall men don’t appear to be any more ‘chad’ than before.

-There is a meme graph that purports to show height filters set by women on Bumble, with close to 70% of men below 6 feet tall filtered out.
-This may be an instance of such a graph being outright fabricated.
-I haven’t seen any evidence to suggest that it’s genuine.
+There’s a meme graph that purports to show height filters set by women on Bumble, with close to 70% of men below 6 feet tall filtered out.
+This may be an instance of a meme graph being outright fabricated.
 While it lists Statista as a source, it doesn’t appear to exist on their website, and Bumble themselves deny ever releasing such information.
-Regardless, even assuming it were real there would be a selection bias due to women with more strong height preferences being more likely to set the filter.
-Then there are the more general points regarding dating apps: gender imbalance, hook-ups rarely occurring, etc.
+Regardless, even assuming it were real there would be a selection bias due to women with stronger height preferences being more likely to set a filter.
+Then there are the more general points regarding dating apps: they’re not that commonly used by women, gender imbalance, hook-ups rarely occurring through them, etc.

 We’ve established that height has for all intents and purposes no connection to men’s ‘sexual success’.
 What are we to make of this?
-Even a lot of ‘normies’ are probably surprised by these results as the ‘tall pussy magnet’ is hardly an uncommon trope.
-There is also no shortage of studies showing women displaying a preference for taller men (though of course only up to a point, and the height differences people desire are largely dependent their own height).
+Even a lot of ‘normies’ would probably be surprised by these results, as the ‘tall pussy magnet’ is hardly an uncommon trope.
+There’s also no shortage of studies showing women prefer taller men—though of course only up to a point, and the height differences people desire are largely dependent their own height.
 How do we square this with the null results?
 Here are some potential reasons:

 When it comes to overall physical attractiveness, height might be an overrated component.
 In Kordsmeyer et al., 80 female raters rated eight sets of video recordings of men on sexual attractiveness.
 These ratings had a nonsignificant .12 correlation with the men’s height.

 Since most sexual activity occurs within the confines of a relationship, this limits the room for variance.
-On the other hand, a similar proportion of men across the height distribution were promiscuous, and it doesn’t seem like there is a relationship between height and non-relationship partners either (it’s difficult to see how there could be one for one-night stands but none for lifetime sex partners).
-There is also the idea that serial monogamy can lead to ‘de facto polygyny’ through sequential sharing of ‘high value men’, and this would also cause a positive correlation with lifetime sex partner count.
+On the other hand, a similar proportion of men across the height distribution were promiscuous, and it doesn’t seem like there is a relationship between height and non-relationship partners either (it’s difficult to see how there could realistically be one for one-night stands but none for lifetime sex partners).
+There is also the idea that serial monogamy can lead to ‘de facto polygyny’ through sequential sharing of ‘high value men’, and this would also cause a positive correlation with lifetime sex partner count if height was a large component of this value.

-Shorter men exert more mating effort to compensate.
+Shorter men may exert more effort to compensate.

-So far in my search for the game changing effect height is supposed to have I’ve had little luck.
-I’ve also failed to find it in the case of reproductive success, which tends to show a quadratic effect whereby very short and tall men are less fertile.
+So far, my search for the game changing effect height is supposed to have has come up empty.
+I’ve also failed to find it in the case of reproductive success, which tends to show a quadratic effect whereby very short and tall men are somewhat less fertile.
 Relationships aren’t looking much more promising either.
 It’s possible that tall men’s relationships are more pleasant owing to greater enthusiasm from their partner.
 These questions will likely be covered in future installments.
-At this stage I don’t think it’s possible to squeeze out an effect that’s close to as dramatic as what internet discourse would have you believe, but I try to be charitable.
-For now, what we can say is that you don’t have to let slenderchad keep you up at night any longer.
+At this stage, I don’t think it’s possible to squeeze out an effect anywhere near as dramatic as what internet discourse would have you believe, but I try to be charitable.
+For now, at least, you can stop letting slenderchad keep you up at night.

 References